shrayus-masanam/jeopardy/README.md

 </details>

 ## Setup
 This plugin is intended for use with <a href="https://github.com/shrayus-masanam/jeopardy/releases/tag/resources">this world & resource pack</a> on a Spigot/Paper 1.20.4 server.
 DecentHolograms is the only requirement for the plugin to work, but the rest of the plugins are recommended for nice cosmetic effects.
-If you use the provided world file, you can use the included config files to easily set up all the plugins.
+If you use the provided world file, you can use the included plugin config files to easily set up all the plugins.

 ### Required Dependencies
 - DecentHolograms (2.8.6+)
 ### Optional (Recommended) Dependencies
 - ForcePack (1.3.3+)
   - Used to force the required resource pack.
-Pre-made config file <a href="">here</a>.
 - WorldEdit (7.2.15+)
   - Used to change the color of the walls based on the game round.
 Config not needed.
 - WorldGuard (7.0.9+)
   - Used to protect the world from modification.
-Pre-made config file <a href="">here</a>.
 - CinematicStudio (1.4.6+)
   - Used to play a custom intro cutscene.
-Pre-made cutscene file <a href="">here</a>.
   - This is a paid plugin.

 ## Usage